ChiefStief/ia-takehome/README.md

 # My Solution Journey

 I try to present my process below in chronological order.
 Truthfully, I am a little embarassed at how scattered and random the process was and some of the suboptimal design decsions I made along the way.
 Likely any problem that involves reseach, unknowns and many choices ends up being somewwat scattered when produced chronologically like this.
-I suppose that's why we refactor, but I also think this is an interesting practice in self awareness and presents oppurtunity to improve.
+I suppose that's why we refactor, but I also think this is an interesting practice in self awareness and presents opportunity to improve.

 ## First Thoughts